tlittenberg/lisacattools/docs/_sources/examples_ucb/plot_source_sky_ellipses.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 46-50

-Cut source catalog on localization, and plot skymap of selected sources In this example we use 100 sq deg as the localization threshold 10 sq deg is more appropriate for EM follow-up, but makes for a less interesting figure
+Cut source catalog on localization, and plot skymap of selected sources.
+In this example we use 100 sq deg as the localization threshold.
+*NOTE:* 10 sq deg is more appropriate for EM follow-up, but makes for a less interesting figure

 ..
 GENERATED FROM PYTHON SOURCE LINES 50-87